akonPAPA/taskboard-lite-api/README.md

-﻿# TaskBoard Lite API
+# TaskBoard Lite API

-This project is a learning-focused backend application created to demonstrate fundamental .NET development skills.

-TaskBoard Lite API is a small REST API for managing team projects, work items, comments, priorities, statuses, due dates, filtering, and optimistic concurrency.
+This project is a learning-focused backend app created to show off fundamental .NET dev skills.
+TaskBoard Lite API is a small REST API for managing team projects, wrok items, comments, priorities, statuses, due dates, filtering, and optimistic concurrency.

 ## Is it AI or not?

 <a href="https://www.youtube.com/shorts/j2MpboPLs0g?feature=share">